spjca/spjca/README.md

 ### About Me:

-I am an aspiring Data Scientist working in Southern California
+I am an aspiring Full Stack Data Scientist working in Southern California

 - :telescope: I’m working at Itron as a Business Intelligence and Analytics Specialist